mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/new/index.md

 -   DKP Konvoy does not validate edits to cluster objects.

-The optional, next step is to [make the cluster self-managing][make-self-manage].
+The optional next step is to [make the cluster self-managing][make-self-manage].
 The step is optional because, as an example, if you are using an existing, self-managed cluster to create a managed cluster, you would not want the managed cluster to be self-managed.

 [bootstrap]: ../bootstrap
 [capi_concepts]: https://cluster-api.sigs.k8s.io/user/concepts.html